kfirlevari/ZooNet/README.md

-ZooNet - Modular Composition of ZooKeepers.
+ZooNet - Modular Composition of ZooKeepers
 ============
  ZooNet is a prototype of our modular composition concept over ZooKeeper.
 ZooNet allows users to compose multiple ZooKeepers ensembles in a consistent fashion, facilitating applications that execute in multiple regions.
 In ZooNet, clients that